3mapslab/hello-twin/README.md

 ### Twin Initialization

-When initializing Hello-Twin, the initial position of the world must be sent in the configs object.
+When initializing Hello-Twin, the initial position of the world and development url must be sent in the configs object.

 Example:
 ```